eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Key Lifecycle {#key-lifecycle}

-When using SAE transport [I-D.sae-protocol]:
+When using SAE transport [@I-D.ritz-sae]:
 - Implementations MAY use long-term or ephemeral Verifier keys
 - Ephemeral per-ceremony keys are RECOMMENDED for operational best practice

 When using other transports:
-- Implementations MUST use ephemeral per-ceremony Verifier keys (see Security Considerations Section 6.5.2 for rationale)
+- Implementations MUST use ephemeral per-ceremony Verifier keys (see [](#with-direct-communication-transports) for rationale)

 # Protocol States {#sec-states}